10 Creative Ways to Spend More Time Outside This Spring

 6. Explore outdoor photography.
 Your Instagram feed could really use some more outside shots, don't you think?
 Block off a few hours on the weekend to see what kinds of cool images you can capture outdoors.
 You might even consider getting yourself a used camera to experiment with instead of your phone so you can really hone your skills.

 7. Shake up your usual errands.
-If you’re anything like us, you probably have a pretty predictable rotation of errands.
+If you're anything like us, you probably have a pretty predictable rotation of errands.
 You always go to the same store for your groceries, the same store for household supplies, the same store for pet food… You know the drill.
 This season, challenge yourself to reconsider the typical route.
-Are there stores or neighborhoods you could visit that would allow you to be outside — and active — more?
+Are there markets you could visit that would allow you to be outside — and active — more?
 Find out!

 9. Get your sweat sesh on outside.
 Many workout routines can be easily moved out of the gym.
 Take your yoga, HIIT, and even free weights into the sunshine.
 And, yes, even if you hate running, you might think about giving it another try right about now.
 Good weather is a game changer for runners everywhere.

 10. Take a camping trip.
-Put a twist on your normal weekend plans by organizing a camping trip with your friends.
+Put a twist on your normal weekend plans by organizing a camping trip with your boo.
 If an overnight feels daunting, no problem — you can make a literal day of it by setting up a picnic, building a fire, roasting marshmallows, and playing games until sundown… and then heading home to sleep.

 RELATED: 17 Outdoor Games to DIY This Summer